sanahassanimam/Annotation-buddy/README.md

 ✅ **Explanation:**
 - `input_folder/` → the folder containing your PDF papers
 - `json_files/` → new folder where all converted `.json` files will be saved
-- The script automatically processes each PDF and saves a matching `.json` version.
+- The script automatically processes each PDF and produce a folder json_files.
+Inside the folder the script genertaes and saves a matching `.json` version for each paper in the input folder.

 Example result:
 ```